shiva0123m/Social-app/README.md

 4.clone this repository

 ## How to run
-for running the frontend
+- for running the frontend
-do:
+- do:
- 1. cd client
+- cd client
- 2.npm start
+- npm start
-for running the backend
+- for running the backend
-do:
+-do:
- 1.cd api
+ - cd api
- 2.node index.js
+ - node index.js

 ```bash
 git clone https://github.com/yourusername/dbms-project.git